Kealing-CS/Kealing-CS-Curriculum/README.md

 - Fully implement classes 🟡
 - Add screenshotting to the answer checking 🟡
 - Move data into one file with multiple tables 🟡
-- Get it up on an oracle cloud server 🟡⚪
-- Create Lessons 🟡⚪
 - Create The home page ⚪
-- Have the code be put on a subdomain (different port) so we dont have to worry about xss and can have better error messages ⚪
+- Have the code be put on a subdomain (different port/ip) so we dont have to worry about xss and can have better error messages ⚪
 - Stop the parent.document xss trick 🟢
 - change to a non-json db 🟢

-uwu
+- Create Lessons 🟢
+- Admin Accounts 🟢 (mostly finished)